Printing Terms

 Fluorescent Dye

-a coloring agent added to paper to increase its brightness.
+A coloring agent added to paper to increase its brightness.
 Fluorescent dyes give white papers added brilliance in natural light and may add a slight cast like blue or green.
 See also brightness, refractive ness, whiteness.

 Fluorescent Inks

-printing inks that both emit and reflect light.
+Printing inks that both emit and reflect light.
 Generally, these inks are brighter and more opaque than traditional inks.
 Using one or more fluorescent inks can actually brighten a printed image – especially four-color process printing on uncoated stock.
 On the down side, fluorescent inks are not colorfast and will fade in bright light and sunlight over time.
 They can also have a negative effect on dot gain and trapping, making the printing less sharp and without as much detail.
-See also dot gain, trapping
+See also dot gain, trapping.

 Foil Stamping

-to cover paper with a thin, flexible sheet of metal or other material.
+To cover paper with a thin, flexible sheet of metal or other material.
 The foil, which may be clear or opaque, comes in a range of colors, and is carried on a plastic sheet.
 Stamping separates the foil from the plastic and makes it adhere to the paper.
 Foil stamping can be combined with embossing or debossing as an added design element.
 See also debossing, embossing.

 Folding

-doubling up a sheet of paper so that one part lies on top of another.
+Doubling up a sheet of paper so that one part lies on top of another.
 Folding stresses the paper fibers.
 To create a smooth, straight fold, heavy papers, like cover stocks and bristles, need to be scored before they’re folded.
 Multiple fold strength is important in printed pieces like books, maps, and pamphlets.
 It’s far less important in one-fold operations like greeting cards or envelops, where fold cracking is the vital consideration.
-Folding strength is negatively affected y the drying heat of various printing and finishing operations.
+Folding strength is negatively affected by the drying heat of various printing and finishing operations.
 See also binding, finishing, gatefold, imposition, scoring, and signature.

 Form

-the assembled pages and images as printed on a single large sheet, before trimming.
+The assembled pages and images as printed on a single large sheet, before trimming.
 With the correct imposition, the pages of a form will be in correct order after folding and trimming.
-Once folded and trimmed, a form becomes a “signature.” see also folding, imposition, signature, trimming.
+Once folded and trimmed, a form becomes a signature.
+See also folding, imposition, signature, trimming.

 Formation

-the uniformity of fibers in a sheet of paper.
+The uniformity of fibers in a sheet of paper.
 For example, paper with fine formation has evenly dispersed fibers, and will be smoother and more uniform than a paper with uneven formation.
 The tighter the fibers are bound, the more uniform the surface, and the better the printed sheet usually look.
 See also fiber, grain.

 Four-color

-Process a method that uses dots of magenta (red), cyan (blue), yellow, and black to simulate the continuous tones and variety of colors in a color image.
+Process a method that uses dots of magenta, cyan, yellow and black to simulate the continuous tones and variety of colors in a color image.
 Reproducing a four-color image begins with separating the image into four different halftones by using color filters of the opposite (or negative) color.
 For instance, a red filter is used to capture the cyan halftone, a blue filter is used to capture the yellow halftone, and a green filter is used to capture the magenta halftone.
 Because a printing press can’t change the tone intensity of ink, four-color process relies on a trick of the eye to mimic light and dark areas.
 Each halftone separation is printed with its process color (magenta, cyan, yellow, and black).
 When we look at the final result, our eyes blend the dots to recreate the continuous tones and variety of colors we see in a color photograph, painting, or drawing.
 See also color separation, continuous tone, dots per inch, halftone, screen subtractive color, touch plate.

 Fourdrinier